 We gratefully welcome this Synodal process.
 We believe the Spirit was trying to prepare the Church through Vatican II for this new millennium with its disorienting global change and the monumental political and social challenges we now experience.
-The work of becoming a world church, fully and fertilely enculturated in the diverse peoples of the globe remains unfinished but there is hope in Pope Francis' vision.
+The work of becoming a world church, fully and fertilely enculturated in the diverse peoples of the globe remains unfinished.
 We are encouraged by the willingness to listen broadly and deeply, with faith in the Lord: 'Be not afraid,' and to open ourselves once again to the work of the Spirit before us.
 We acknowledge with appreciation the honor and respect being shown to the moral and intellectual agency of the laity: this, too, is of the Spirit (1 Cor 12:4-7).